 Removing Negative Google Reviews

 So, you have a negative Google review about your company on Google.
 What can you do about it?
 What should you do about it?
-Your first reaction was to remove it and Google isn’t listening, huh?
+Your first reaction was to remove it, and Google isn’t listening, huh?

-Remember: Customer Reviews are Valuable
+Remember ➡️ Customer Reviews are Invaluable

 Did you know that Google notifies reviewers when you reply to their reviews?
 After the reviewer has a chance to digest and read your reply, they are offered the ability to update their review.
 This can sometimes become tricky because the original review can be edited which creates a situation where your response is still your original response.
 Reputation management is all about responding – set a calendar alert to check back regularly.